-Because I was getting their feedback, they felt like they had a stake in what I was doing. and because it was a motivating outcome we were both now heading for, they would offer to help me.
+Because I was getting their feedback, they felt like they had a stake in what I was doing.
+And because it was a motivating outcome we were both now heading for, they would offer to help me.

-By the time I got 30 days in, I had a very solid plan that I then put into action.
+By the time I got 30 days in, I had a very solid plan that I could then put into action.

 This approach let me put points on the board quickly starting in the second month, which maintained and further grew the credibility I built initially with the conversations around these lists.